vinceumo/todo/tutorial.md

 ## Edit a list

-Good, now that we can create a new list we want to be able to edit existing ones.
-For now, we want to be able to change the title, the keyword and delete a list.
+Good, now that we can create a new list, we want the ability to edit existing ones.
+We will be able to edit the title, the keyword and delete a list.

-### Toggle sidebar content
+### Toggle the sidebar content

-First, we are going to create a new method `openSidebar`.
+Create a new method `openSidebar`.
 This one will:

 1. Open the sidebar
 2. Show the form that we want to use
 3.  close the navigation if this one is open

-In data lets add `sidebarContentToShow: null`, This will allow us to know what form should be shown.
+In data, let's add `sidebarContentToShow: null`, This will allow us to know what form should be shown.

 ```js
 var app = new Vue({